A trace formula approach to control theorems for overconvergent automorphic forms: Introduction

 \section{Introduction}

 In \cite{Col}, Coleman proved that if $f$ is an overconvergent modular form of weight $k$ and tame level $\Gamma_{1}(N)$ which is an eigenform for $U_{p}$ with slope (i.e. the $p$-adic valuation of the eigenvalue) less than $k-1$, then $f$ is in fact a (classical) modular form of weight $k$ for the congruence subgroup $\Gamma_{1}(N)\cap\Gamma_{0}(p)$ using an analysis of the cohomology of the ordinary locus of the modular curve.
 This theorem was later reproved by Kassaei (\cite{Kas}) using a very different geometric method inspired by work of Buzzard and Taylor on the Artin conjecture (\cite{BT}).
-Since then this method has been generalised more general Shimura varieties (for some of the most recent progress, see \cite{Bij,PS1,PS2,Tia}), but no progress had been made on the cohomological method.
+Since then this method has been generalised more general Shimura varieties, but no progress had been made on the cohomological method.
 In \cite{Joh} we presented a cohomological argument essentially in the context of Hilbert modular varieties, combining the main conceptual ideas of Coleman with some slope calculations in rigid cohomology.
 Independently, Tian and Xiao (\cite{TX}) gave a similar cohomological argument for Hilbert modular varieties, utilising geometric results on the Ekedahl-Oort stratification instead of slopes in rigid cohomology.
 In this paper we wish to present an alternative to these two arguments using the cohomology of Igusa varieties, illustrated in the context of some unitary Shimura varieties studied by Harris and Taylor in their proof of the Local Langlands correspondence.
+Our method extends easily to give a higher level version, giving a higher rank analogue of \cite[Theorem 1.1]{Col2}.